How to Start a Freelance Writing Career WITHOUT 10 Years of Experience

-These goals for your online freelance writing career are achievable – I’m sat outside in our sun soaked garden as I write this with plans to cut the day short and go to a jazz gig this evening.
-It’s a challenge to get to the point of being a freelance writer, but it’s also a feasible online job to aspire to, especially if you adopt it as a side hustle first.
+However, it’s a genuine challenge to get to the point of being a freelance writer, but it’s also a feasible career to aspire to, especially if you adopt it as a side hustle first.

 Here, I’ll share with you:

-- Things you need to know about before starting out
+- Things you need to know about before starting your new career

-- How to build a portfolio and reputation as a writer
+- How to build a portfolio and reputation as a freelance writer

-- Different ways to make money as a writer online
+- Different ways to make money as a freelance writer online

-And explain what I did and why it might not be the best example to follow.
+As well as explain what I myself did and why it might not be the best example to follow 😉

 I’d had dreams of writing as a kid, knew I had a way with words since I had a background in politics, and a friend who was working freelance writing online.
 In my mind, I was set.